-This website page was created in April 2020.
+This website page was last edited in July 2020.

-Since the start of the COVID-19 pandemic many children and parents are at home all day.
-Parents are finding that without the routine of school and work, the whole family’s sleep is affected.
-This can be particularly evident for children with neurodevelopmental issues such as Autistic Spectrum Disorder, who are often very sensitive to changes in routine.
+Since the start of the COVID-19 pandemic many children and parents are spending more time at home.
+Many families have been reporting that their sleep is affected.
+This can be particularly evident for children with neurodevelopmental issues such as autism, who are often very sensitive to changes in routine.

 Here are some brief tips from Dr Shreena Unadkat, clinical psychologist in the Evelina London sleep team, about how to help maintain sleep quality.
 Download these tips (PDF 104Kb).